tsbernar/house/report.md

 Assumptions:

-1. Assume last list price as the effective sale price.
+1. Assume last list price as the effective sale price (note true sale price is often lower).
 2. Adjust for 78731 index change from sale date to present.
 3. Add the following price adjustment to make the home more comparable to 3904 Petes Path:
    1. For homes > 20 years old, assume a rebuild at 3k sqft and with a cost of $900k